Vote by Mail

 - The last day to apply for an Absentee/Mail-In ballot is Tuesday, April 16, 2024..

-- If a registered voter did not apply on or before Tuesday, May 9th, at 5:00 PM, for a Mail-in ballot, they must vote in-person on election day at their local polling place on May 16th.
+- If a registered voter did not apply on or before Tuesday, April 16, 2024, at 5:00 PM, for a Mail-In ballot, they must vote in-person on election day at their local polling place on April 23, 2024.

 Important Information for Absentee/Mail-In Ballots: